Past Intern Bios

 Rohan Angadi grew up in Clovis, NM and graduated from Clovis High School, where he was Valedictorian and Student Body President.
 Rohan earned a BA in Economics and Mathematics from Yale University.
 During his time at college, Rohan focused on public service initiatives and improving public policy in rural communities.
 Through the Tobin Economics Research Fellowship, Rohan analyzed the effects of Act 10 (dismantling teacher unions) on Wisconsin Public School teacher retention and success.
 As Head Advising Fellow for Matriculate, a nonprofit helping rural low-income students get into the nation’s best colleges, he guided over 60 Yale advising fellows through their relationships with low-income high-achieving high school students.
 On campus, Rohan has also worked as Co-Head Coordinator of the Asian American Cultural Center at Yale and in his college buttery.
 He was a finalist for a 2021 Rhodes Scholarship.
 After graduation, Rohan plans to attend graduate school and work on public policy in rural communities.

 Matt BacaMatt Baca is a Santa Fe native who graduated from Pepperdine University with a B.A. in Organizational Communication and a minor in Philosophy.
 Matt worked in business development and marketing before attending law school at the University of New Mexico.
 Matt has enjoyed volunteering in his community for many years.
 Most recently he has served at pro bono legal fairs, developing his interest in access to justice issues and helping provide legal services to under-served communities.
-Matt clerked for New Mexico Supreme Court Justice Barbara Vigil and now serves as Senior Counsel in the New Mexico Attorney General’s Office.
+Matt clerked for New Mexico Supreme Court Justice Barbara Vigil went on to serve as Senior Counsel in the New Mexico Attorney General’s Office.
+He is now General Counsel for Northern New Mexico College.

 Seth BaranySeth Barany was born and raised in Las Cruces, NM and went on to earn degrees in Economics and Psychology from the University of New Mexico.
 Seth was heavily involved in the UNM Mock Trial Club where he served as President and Attorney Captain.
 He was also a re-founding father of UNM’s chapter of Phi Delta Theta and served as its Vice President.
 Seth was also an Associate Justice on the ASUNM Student Court.
-After graduating, he enrolled in law school at Ohio State University.
-Seth plans to return to New Mexico to pursue a career in public policy with emphasis on campaign finance reform.
+After graduating from NMSU, he earned his law degree from Ohio State University before returning to New Mexico.
+Seth is passionate about public policy, especially campaign finance reform.

 dianeDiane Alongi Berger is an Albuquerque native who earned a Master’s degree in Public Administration from the University of New Mexico.
 Her passion is strengthening families, particularly through parenting and relationship education and advocacy for policies that protect children from maltreatment and broken homes.
 She has extensive volunteer experience with family-focused nonprofit agencies and is now a PCI Certified Parent Coach.
 She has opened her own practice called Happy Family Parent Coaching that serves parents locally and long-distance via phone and Skype.
 In 2015, Diane produced the documentary “Everyone’s Business: Protecting Our Children,” which was broadcast on multiple local television stations.